Sectra’s recruitment process

 Sectra’s hiring process reflects our values and culture.
 Finding and attracting the right individuals is the most important thing we do.
 So yes, our process is quite thorough—we take recruitment very seriously.
 At Sectra, we hire for attitude and ability, and train for skill.
 We look for people who share our values and our passion for medical IT and cybersecurity.
 People who are smart, driven and able to learn new things fast.
 We look for people who we and our customers will enjoy working with.
 That doesn’t mean we want you to be exactly like us.
 We strongly believe that different personalities, backgrounds, experiences and talents are important to keep us on the road to success.

 Regardless of role, we look for smart people who are fast learners and have an ability to get things done.
-In this early stage of the recruitment process, we initiate an evaluation of these abilities by asking you to do two things:
+In this early stage of the recruitment process, we initiate an evaluation of these as well as role-related abilities.

 The process might differ a little bit between roles, but you will typically have one to three interviews.
 Usually, you first meet the hiring manager.
 This interview focuses on getting to know you and understanding your strengths and abilities.
 If we already have a particular role in mind, we will focus on assessing how well your personal profile matches the critical abilities for that role.
 We also meet candidates without a clear role in mind and use this opportunity to match you to one or several of our roles based on your profile.
 If all goes well, we’ll invite you for a second interview and to meet members of the team.
 The second interview will be more role-specific.
 In this part of the process, it is also very common to perform role-related tests, for example a coding test for software developer roles.